v

 and T

-share the same underlying type (ignoring struct tags),
+share the same underlying type (ignoring struct tags), then x

 can be explicitly converted to T